JesseEmond/matasano-cryptopals/README.md

   Then, all we need is to swap `current_block` with our `crafted_block` to get admin access.
-The decryption of `current_block` will yield scrambled plaintext, but it is not a problem since it only modified `comment1`.
+The decryption of `current_block` will yield scrambled plaintext, but it is not a problem since it only modifies `comment1`.

 ## Set 3: Block & stream crypto